Addendum to Rules Governing Collection Development

 … I’m not entirely sure what information you’re after, but I can give you the following background:

-Note: The URLs listed in this policy may be subject to change.
+Note: The URLs listed in this set of rules may be subject to change.